Join our mailing list to stay informed!

 Posted by Revive Financial on Mar 2, 2015 10:34:00 AM

 How long has it been since you last spoke to your electricity supplier?
 How about your gas provider, internet provider or mobile phone company?
-Australians tend to set and forget their utility providers but new deals are always becoming available.
+You could be paying more than necessary.
+A quick comparison of electricity, gas, and internet providers could save you hundreds each year.
+Don’t wait—take action today and start trimming your household bills.

 If you are at the end of your contract, jump online and shop around.
 Finding new deals with competing companies is a great way to reduce household spending over the long term.
 You could give your current supplier the opportunity to beat any quotes if you are really happy with their service.